When people consider traveling to Budapest, food doesn’t seem to come up on the list often as a reason to visit.

 Borscht is not unique to Hungary, of course, but this beet soup-slash-stew is very popular there.

-Spicy and bright red in color, Fisherman’s Soup is extremely popular in Budapest (you’ll see it on more menus than you don’t), and is made with river fish and a generous helping of paprika.
+Spicy and bright red in color, Fisherman’s Soup is extremely popular in Budapest, and is made with river fish and a generous helping of paprika.

 Sour Cherry Soup